benfl3713/Finance-Manager/README.md

 # Docker

 If you want to run the finance manager and finance api and database all together then you can use the following docker-compose configuration.
-(This assumes you are running on windows.
-Just modify the volume mappings if you're using linux or mac os to a different host directory)

 ```yaml
 version: "3"